-Enter

-Confirms a menu item or a field selection to the microprocessor
+Enter Confirms a menu item or a field selection to the microprocessor.

 Note: Only four lines may be displayed at a time.
 To reach options not on the screen, use the up and down arrow.
-Units displayed on screen are set within the Report prefs submenu (section 3.5.6) with the exception of $\sigma{sp}$ and $\sigma{bsp}$ , which always have units of Mm-1 (inverse megametres) and relative humidity, always in %.
+Units displayed on screen are set within the report prefs submenu (section 3.5.6) with the exception of $\sigma{sp}$ , which always has units of Mm-1 (inverse megametres) and relative humidity, always in %.